thornAvery/jep-hack/README.md

 ### Unaffiliated
 - FroggestSpirit: HGSS Poke Mart Demix
-- TempoQuill: Gen 1 Style Remixes of Lake of Rage Azalea Town, and Violet City (used in the Sevii Islands)
+- TempoQuill: Gen 1 Style Remixes of Lake of Rage, Azalea Town, and Violet City (used in the Sevii Islands)

 ## Other Sources
 - Nob Ogasawara (Many prototype Pokemon names)